rawpair/rawpair/README.md

 You're welcome to customize the images, but omitting these components will likely break core functionality.
 In short: build your own, but build smart.

+### A note on named volumes

+Any files saved in `/home/devuser/app` will persist in the associated named volume.
+Everything else will be discarded when the container stops.

 ## Quick Start (Development)

 ```bash